100phlecs/100phlecs.github.io/content/blog/2023-09-26-custom-macos-keys.md

 </figure>

 One could critique the way in which I approached it all–I completely agree.
 I fell into the trap anyone does when they begin to question The Defaults: _the endless alternatives and the quest to find the perfect one_.
-Which is positively overwhelming if you give it enough contemplation.
+It's overwhelming.
 One may find some similarity in the equally nauseating quest of finding the "perfect" stack.

 If you enjoy such quests, then you have much to look forward to with computers and keyboards.
 But if you're in the no-fun zone like me, or a no-fun zoner in denial (there are many), such quests only serve to frustrate and distract from more interesting stuff.
 Like actually writing posts or software.